 You may intend to start a family, or have already started one, and you don’t have the time or the money to make this risky career move.

 Solution: Be sure to take on a new role only where there is a demand for your services, as well as a clear career path ahead of you.
 Start looking for opportunities before you leave your current position, and prepare a backup plan just in case.
-If you need professional help finding opportunities, submit your CV and contact our consultants.
+If you need professional help finding opportunities, submit your resume and contact a recruitment consultant.

 - Steep learning curve